 48 hours in Salisbury with kids – a short break in October half term

 If you are looking for places to visit within easy reach of London then Salisbury must be on your destination list.
 But rather than do the standard day trip why not put down roots for a few days and really get to know the city?
-This is what we did over the October half term when we visited for a short break in Wiltshire.
+This is what we did in Salisbury with kids over the October half term.

 Salisbury and surrounding area are steeped in history.
-In fact in 2019 the medieval city turns 800 years old.
-So there really is no better time to visit if you love exploring living history.
-Not only that, the outlaying Areas of Outstanding Natural Beauty are littered with walks and plenty of things to do with kids.
+In 2019 the medieval city turned 800 years old.
+Plus, the outlaying Areas of Outstanding Natural Beauty are littered with walks and plenty of things to do with kids.

 *This advertisement feature contains affiliate links*